Spider-Tech/SimpleMenu/README.md

 This registers the package with Laravel and creates an alias called `SimpleMenu`.

-##functionality
+## Functionality

 Yet to do

-##todo
+## Todo

-*create config file for menu
+* create config file for menu
-*create a method in Facade to display the menu route *create a menu in array with clidren etc
+* create a method in Facade to display the menu route
+* create a menu in array with clidren etc
-*assign the menu to default route
+* assign the menu to default route
-*add comments to all files
+* add comments to all files
-*invoke BreadCrumbs
+* invoke BreadCrumbs